Happier Than Ever: Concerts

 On July 22, 2021, Eilish teased a concert film that featured performances of all 16 tracks from the album, set for an exclusive release to Disney+ on September 3, 2021.
 Titled Happier Than Ever: A Love Letter to Los Angeles, it was directed by Robert Rodriguez and Patrick Osborne, and it features live action scenes blended with animation.
 The concert took place at the Hollywood Bowl without a live audience due to the COVID-19 pandemic; additional scenes were recorded at various landmarks around Los Angeles.
 Critics praised the film's performances, which they felt were of similar or better quality compared to the songs' studio versions.

 Eilish announced that she would embark on a world tour in support of Happier Than Ever, through a video released on her YouTube channel, on May 21.
 The tickets were made available for sale one week later.
 The tour consisted of 72 concerts across North America, Europe, and Oceania.
 It began on February 3, 2022, in New Orleans, United States.
-Parts of the tour were held on festivals such as Coachella Valley Music and Arts Festival and Glastonbury Festival.
+Parts of the tour were held at festivals such as Coachella Valley Music and Arts Festival and Glastonbury Festival.

-Eilish worked with Apple Music to exclusively host a film of one of the concerts, specifically one of her shows at the O2 Arena in London.
+Before her show on September 30, 2022, at Perth Arena, Western Australia, Eilish worked with Apple Music to exclusively host a film of one of the concerts, specifically one of her shows at the O2 Arena in London.
 She billed the film as a way for fans who missed out on tickets to experience the tour for themselves, wanting more people to recognize her for her showmanship live.
 Two concerts, titled Happier Than Ever, The Hometown Encore, were held at the Kia Forum in Inglewood, California from December 15 to 16, 2022.
+The tour concluded on April 2, 2023, in Guadalajara, Mexico.